fastai/fastpages/_posts/2020-03-06-fastpages-actions.md

 {% include youtube.html content="https://youtu.be/Ll50l3fsoYs" %}

-Using GitHub Actions for machine learnging workflows is starting to catch on.
+Using GitHub Actions for machine learning workflows is starting to catch on.
 [Julien Chaumond](https://twitter.com/julien_c), CTO of [Hugging Face](https://huggingface.co/), says:

 > GitHub Actions are great because they let us do CI on GPUs (as most of our users use the library on GPUs not on CPUs), on our own infra! [^1]